The KIT Motion-Language Dataset: Human Motion

 \subsection{Representation of Human Motion}

 While the previously described data already represents human motion, it does still depend on the given recording setup and especially the placement of motion capture markers.
-Therefore, we wish to achieve a unified representation that is independent of the capture setup and also inter-subject variations like the height.
+Therefore, our goal is to achieve a unified representation that is independent of the motion capture setup and also inter-subject variations like the height.
 This is essential to our goal of creating an open and extensible dataset since it allows us to convert motion data from multiple data sources that use different marker sets or even completely different capture systems to the same representation.
 Luckily, this problem has already been solved in the past.